someonesdad1/plib/README.md

 3.7.12 in a cygwin environment on Windows 10.

 My coding style is vertically compressed which most folks won't like.
-Use a style formatter to to recover more normal vertical formatting if you wish.
-I use pgm/rpl.py to remove blank lines so I can see as much as possible on my screen.
+Use a style formatter (e.g., black) to to recover more normal vertical formatting if you wish.
+I use pgm/rbl.py to remove blank lines so I can see as much as possible on my screen.
 I use a folding editor, which folds on indentation and explains the use of 'if 1:  # Comment' "sections".
 A completely folded file should be viewable in a few tens of lines.
 I also use a second 4k monitor in portrait mode to view 100 to 150 lines of text at once; this is quite convenient for coding.

 My editor has commands to go to the next paragraph, which is defined by a bare newline.
 With no blank lines in a file, this lets me set up "bookmarks" by inserting an empty line.
 I can then jump between two areas in a file with one key press, which is fast and efficient.
 It's faster than using stored bookmarks or multiple tab pages.

+You'll find 'git log' pretty useless, as my development model is similar to how I used RCS at home for a few decades.
+I'm the only developer and I make check-ins when I've gotten far enough where I don't want to lose something, so I check it in and push it to github.
+I also rarely make branches.
+I'll occasionally mark an event with a tag.

 # Tools